apsdeveloper461/apsdeveloper461/README.md

 ## 🚀 About Me

-My journey into web development started a little over three years ago, and it’s been a wild, rewarding ride ever since.
-What began as a curiosity quickly turned into a passion for turning ideas into interactive, scalable web experiences.
+I started my web dev journey over three years ago, and it's been an exciting ride ever since.
+From tinkering with Django and Node.js on the backend to crafting sleek, dynamic UIs with React.js and Next.js, I’ve loved turning ideas into scalable, real-world solutions.

-I first got my hands dirty with back-end development using **Django** and **Node.js**, then found my flow building sleek, dynamic front-ends with **React.js** and **Next.js**.
-Over time, I’ve worked with databases like **MongoDB** and **MySQL**—always focused on creating solutions that actually make a difference for real users.

-But I’m not just here to build what’s already been built.

-Lately, I’ve been diving into the exciting world of **AI**—especially **AI automation** and **Generative AI**.
-It’s more than just keeping up with trends; it’s about pushing boundaries and reimagining what’s possible online.
-I’m fascinated by how intelligent systems can transform user experiences—making them more intuitive, personalized, and honestly, kind of magical.
+Lately, I’ve been exploring the world of AI, diving into automation and Generative AI—not just to keep up with trends, but to push boundaries and reimagine user experiences.

-Right now, I’m working as a **Full Stack Developer at Xavinex**, part of the awesome **GDGoC Crew**, and constantly inspired by where tech is headed.
-Whether I’m building clean, efficient systems or experimenting with creative, AI-driven ideas, I’m always chasing that moment when code meets creativity.

-If any of that resonates—let’s connect.
-Maybe we’ll build something amazing together. ✨
+Currently building full stack at Xavinex, collaborating with the awesome GDGoC Crew, and always looking to blend code with creativity.

+Let’s connect and maybe build something magical. ✨

 ## 🛠️ Tech I Work With